Technion-Kishony-lab/data-to-paper/README.md

 do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.

-**Accountability.** You are solely responsible for the entire content, rigour, quality and ethics of created manuscripts.
+**Accountability.** You are solely responsible for the entire content of created manuscripts including their rigour, quality, ethics and any other aspect.
-The process should be overseen by a human-in-the-loop and created manuscripts should be carefully vetted by a domain expert.
+The process should be overseen and directed by a human-in-the-loop and created manuscripts should be carefully vetted by a domain expert.
-The process is NOT error-proof and human intervention is _necessary_ to ensure the quality of the results.
+The process is NOT error-proof and human intervention is _necessary_ to ensure accuracy and the quality of the results.
-For further information, concerning accountability and ethical considerations regarding generative AI in research, please also consult with [living guidelines](https://www.nature.com/articles/d41586-023-03266-1).

 **Compliance.** It is your responsibility to ensure that any actions or decisions made based on the output of this software comply with all applicable laws, regulations, and ethical standards.